-The hormones estrogen (ES-truh-jen) and progesterone (pro-JES-tuh-rohn) play key roles in regulating the menstrual cycle and pregnancy and may also affect headache-related chemicals in the brain.
+The hormones estrogen (ES-truh-jen) and progesterone (pro-JES-tuh-rohn), which play key roles in regulating the menstrual cycle and pregnancy, can also affect headache-related chemicals in the brain.

-Having steady estrogen levels may improve headaches, while experiencing estrogen levels that dip or change can make headaches worse.
+Having steady estrogen levels might improve headaches, while having estrogen levels that dip or change can make headaches worse.

-Though fluctuating hormone levels can influence headache patterns, you're not completely at the mercy of your hormones.
+Though changing hormone levels can influence headache patterns, you're not completely at the mercy of your hormones.
 Your doctor can help you treat — or prevent — hormone-related headaches.

-Your menstrual-related migraines may be treated in several ways.
+Your menstrual-related migraines can be treated in several ways.
 Proven treatments for migraines are often effective for treating menstrual migraines.
 They include:

 - Ice.
 Hold a cold cloth or an ice pack to the painful area on your head or neck.
 Wrap the ice pack in a towel to protect your skin.